Invite “Hometowns to Hollywood” to hit the road and come your way!

 “Hometowns to Hollywood” presentations are delivered in one of two varieties:

-- 60-minute Themed Presentation (60-min. presentation), $200.
+- 60-minute Themed Presentation (60-min. presentation); $250 virtual, $300 in-person.
 This involves a multimedia presentation of the themed topic at hand.
 Presentations include photos, videos and/or audio clips.
 Optional memorabilia display offered at no additional cost.

-- 60-minute Profile Presentation (60-min. presentation), $200.
+- 60-minute Profile Presentation (60-min. presentation); $250 virtual, $300 in-person.
 This involves a multimedia presentation and discussion of an actor’s early years, career highlights, and later accomplishments, as well as a discussion of his/her hometown and legacy.
 Presentations include photos, videos and/or audio clips.
 Optional memorabilia display offered at no additional cost.

 All programs are available either in-person or virtually.